josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Exit criteria:

--   You have an Experiment with cleaned up data from the FlightDelaysWithAirportCodes dataset.
+-   You have an Experiment with cleaned up data from the FlightDelaysWithAirportCodes dataset

 ### Task 5: Prepare the weather data

 #### Tasks to complete:

--   Update the ML Experiment within ML Studio to prepare the FlightWeatherWithAirportCodes dataset.
+-   Update the ML Experiment within ML Studio to prepare the FlightWeatherWithAirportCodes dataset

--   Prepare the data using an Execute Python Script module.
+-   Prepare the data using an Execute Python Script module

     -   WindSpeed: Replace missing values with 0.0, and "M" values with 0.005